-Under the Communiqué 31,379, BANCO said that digital currencies are not governed under Brazil’s National Financial System.
-The digital currencies are not associated with the central bank and nor does the central bank keep tabs on them.
+Under Communiqué 31,379, BANCO said that digital currencies are not governed by Brazil’s National Financial System.
+The digital currencies are not associated with the central bank and neither does the central bank keep tabs on them.
 Additionally, it also mentioned that e-money and cryptocurrencies are different.
 Hence, citizens must not think that both of them are equal.
 It is because electronic money is under the control of Brazil’s central bank.

-The Banco Central Do Brasil noted that a citizen engaging in international wire transfers through cryptocurrencies must oblige with the foreign exchange rules.
-It means that all organizations that provide international bank transfers in foreign currencies in Brazil must have necessary approvals from Brazil’s central bank.
+The Banco Central Do Brasil noted that a citizen engaging in international wire transfers through cryptocurrencies must oblige to the foreign exchange rules.
+It means that all organizations that provide international bank transfers in foreign currencies in Brazil must have the necessary approvals from Brazil’s central bank.

 Comissão de Valores Mobiliários is the controlling authority for the securities market in Brazil.
 They came out with a statement on January 12, 2018, and it was focused on the government department responsible for managing investment funds in Brazil.
 In the statement, Comissão de Valores Mobiliários wrote that investment funds should not invest in cryptocurrencies for now.
 They advised that the investment funds should wait until CVM comes up with further guidelines on digital assets.